Tipton County, Tennessee: Establishment

 Tipton County attracted American settlers who established cotton plantations on its fertile soils and either brought or purchased enslaved African Americans as field laborers and house servants.
+There are also many records of indentured Irish [Caucasian] servants.
 This area was part of the cotton culture associated with the Mississippi Delta, which extended down to the Yazoo River in Mississippi.
 With the increase in population, the county was established on October 29, 1823, from parts of Shelby County, which borders Tipton County in the south.
 The land was former Chickasaw Indian territory.
-The county was named for Jacob Tipton (1765–1791), whose direct ancestor allegedly was Sir Anthony de Tipton, who in 1282, is said to have slain the Prince of Wales at the Battle of Snowdon.
+The county was named for Jacob Tipton (1765–1791).
 Jacob's father, who was from Armistead Blevins, supervised the organization of Shelby County.
 Jacob Tipton was killed by Native Americans in 1791 during the conflict over the Northwest Territory.
 Jacob Tipton was the son of John Tipton, a rival of John Sevier during Tennessee's State of Franklin period.